UPDATE: Names released in Pennington County fatal crash - NewsBreak

 UPDATE: Names released in Pennington County fatal crash

 RAPID CITY, S.D.
-(KEVN) - Candace Arapahoe, 40, of New Town, North Dakota, has been identified as the person who died last Thursday in a one-vehicle crash east of Rapid City.
+(KOTA) - Candace Arapahoe, 40, of New Town, North Dakota, has been identified as the person who died last Thursday in a one-vehicle crash east of Rapid City.
 Arapahoe had been driving a 2004 Chevrolet Silverado K1500 Pickup with one occupant, Russell Martinez, 22, of Rapid City.
 Their car, heading westbound on SD Highway 44, failed to negotiate a right turn.
-The vehicle went across the centerline, into a ditch and rolled.
-Neither of the occupants were wearing a seatbelt, and they were both thrown from the pickup.www.blackhillsfox.com
+The vehicle went across the centerline, into a ditch and rolled.www.kotatv.com

 Comments / 0